duxsco/gentoo-installation/README.md

 Ignore the `diff` and `chcon` error messages.
 SELinux will be setup later on.

-`genkernel.sh` prints out SSH fingerprints.
+`genkernel.sh` prints out SSH fingerprints if you have remote unlock enabled.
 Write them down to double check upon initial SSH connection to the initramfs system.

 ## EFI binary